Skip to content

 capability protocol implementations

-2. World setup
+2. World state

 3. Workflow call

-- world.predict(...) requires a provider with predict=True
+- forge.predict(world_state, action, ...) requires a provider with predict=True

-- forge.generate(...) requires generate=True
+- forge.score_actions(...) requires score=True

 - forge.select_actions(...) requires policy=True